-Requesters (defined in IAA) can send an CSR with email (to predefined address) or complete the online forms at SSIA website, otherwise SSIA can't approve the certificate request.
+Classification: Un-classified Page 19 of 59 Requesters (defined in IAA) can send a CSR with email (to predefined address) or complete the online forms at SSIA website, otherwise SSIA can't approve the certificate request.

 The process of requesting a certificate is illustrated above.
 The Agency Registration Agent requester needs to be in the role "ServerCertificateManager" and have a valid certificate from "Swedish Government User CA" or "Swedish Government Auth CA" to be able to make a certificate request.